Volcanism of the Mount Edziza volcanic complex: Little Iskut eruptive period

 The Little Iskut eruptive period 7.2 million years ago began beneath the waters of Raspberry Lake south of present day Raspberry Pass.
 Interactions between the lake water and the erupting magma resulted in several violent phreatic explosions, the larger explosions depositing ash and granular particles over much of the lake bed.
 The phreatic explosions were followed by the eruption of trachybasalt flows which began forming a lava dome on the bed of Raspberry Lake; this lava dome eventually grew above lake level from continued volcanic eruptions to form a small volcanic island.
 Renewed volcanism then transformed this small island into a broad shield volcano that overlapped with the northern shoreline of Raspberry Lake.
 By this time much of the original lake had been displaced with shattered rock fragments formed by the quenching and fracturing of lava from thermal shock.
 Subsequent eruptions of the Little Iskut shield volcano produced thick, irregular, randomly jointed lava flows that travelled down its gentle eastern, southern and western flanks.
 Lava flowing down the eastern and southern flanks entered the shrinking remnants of Raspberry Lake whereas lava travelling down the western flank merged with the older Raspberry shield volcano.

 The Little Iskut eruptions were much less voluminous than those of the Raspberry eruptive period, depositing only 14.6 km3 of volcanic material; this makes the Little Iskut Formation the least voluminous geological formation of the first magmatic cycle.
 Erosional remnants of trachybasalt flows from the Little Iskut eruptive period are exposed in a 10 km wide area northeast of the Spectrum Range where they comprise parts of Artifact Ridge and Obsidian Ridge.
-These flows range in thickness from about 300 m near the centre of Artifact Ridge to 90 m around the perimeter, suggesting their source was located near Artifact Ridge.
+These flows range in thickness from about 300 m near the centre of Artifact Ridge to 90 m around the perimeter, suggesting that their source was located near Artifact Ridge.
 This is supported by the existence of dikes (Note: A dike is a sheet-shaped intrusion of magma into pre-existing rock.) along the northern side of Artifact Creek valley which may have been feeders for the overlying trachybasalt flows.
 A single potassium–argon date of 7.2 ± 0.3 million years has been obtained from Little Iskut trachybasalt.